sliang11/Active-Model-Selection-for-PUTSC/README.md

 - numTrain: number of examples in the dataset, for example "135"
 - numP: number of positive examples, for example "71".
 We use the label "1" as the positive class.
 - tsLen: time series length, for example "150"
+- numRandRuns: the number of runs for random sampling based methods.
+Do NOT change its default value as it can lead to mistakes in subsequent outputs.
 - minIntWarp, maxIntWarp, intWarpStep: optional parameters related to DTW warping windows.
 Do NOT change their default settings as it can lead to mistakes in subsequent outputs.
 - datasetPath: path to the dataset folder
 - ST1NNPath: path to ST-1NN results